What is blepharitis and what are the signs?

-Localized blepharitis may be caused by a chalazion, an inflammatory enlargement of a meibomian gland associated with a reaction to the glandular secretions from the gland.
+Localized blepharitis may be caused by a chalazion, an inflammation of a meibomian gland associated with a reaction to the secretions from the gland.

-The most common tumors that cause blepharitis in dogs originate in the meibomian glands.
-These tumors may be benign 'sebaceous adenomas' or malignant 'sebaceous adenocarcinomas'.
+Blepharitis caused by tumors typically originate in the meibomian glands in dogs.
+These tumors may be benign 'sebaceous adenomas' or malignant 'sebaceous denocarcinomas'.
 Another type of tumor, called a 'mast cell tumor' may also cause blepharitis.

-Other causes of blepharitis include external trauma to the eyelids, localized mange (caused by either Demodex or Sarcopes mites), nutritional disorders such as zinc-responsive dermatitis or fatty acid deficiency, endocrine problems such as hypothyroidism, Cushing's disease or diabetes mellitus, and environmental irritants such as tobacco smoke.
+Other causes of blepharitis include trauma to the eyelids, localized mange (caused by either Demodex or Sarcopes mites), nutritional disorders such as zinc-responsive dermatitis or fatty acid deficiency, diseases such as hypothyroidism, Cushing's disease, or diabetes mellitus, and environmental irritants such as tobacco smoke.

 In some cases, no underlying cause can be determined; this is called idiopathic blepharitis.

 Are any breeds of dogs more likely to have problems with blepharitis?

-Dogs with any of the congenital abnormality or conformation shapes described above, or those predisposed to some of the different underlying causes of blepharitis, are more likely to develop blepharitis.
-Specific breeds include Shih Tzus, Pekingese, English Bulldogs, Lhasa Apsos, pugs, Golden Retrievers, Labrador Retrievers, West Highland white terrier, Siberian husky, Akita, German shepherd, Poodles, Chinese Shar peis, Chow Chows, Rottweilers, and collies.
+Dogs with any of the congenital abnormality or facial conformation shapes described above, or those predisposed to some of the different underlying causes of blepharitis, are more likely to develop blepharitis.
+Specific breeds include Shih Tzus, Pekingese, English Bulldogs, Lhasa Apsos, Pugs, Golden Retrievers, Labrador Retrievers, West Highland white terrier, Siberian husky, Akita, German shepherd, Poodles, Chinese Shar Peis, Chow Chows, Rottweilers, and Collies.